The Simpsons Movie: Reception

-Critical reception
+Critical response

-On Rotten Tomatoes, the film has an approval rating of 87% based on 223 reviews and an average rating of 7.5/10.
-The site's critical consensus reads, "The Simpsons Movie contains the hearty laughs, biting satire, and honest portrayal of an American family that makes the show so popular.
-And it boasts slicker animation and polished writing that hearkens back to the show's glory days."
-On Metacritic, it received a score of 80 out of 100, based on 36 critics, indicating "generally favorable reviews".
+The film was released to mostly positive reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 British newspapers The Guardian and The Times both gave the film four out of five stars.
 The Times' James Bone said that it "boasts the same sly cultural references and flashes of brilliance that have earned the television series a following that ranges from tots to comparative literature PhDs".
 The Guardian's Peter Bradshaw stated that it "gives you everything you could possibly want" and that he thought, "Eighty-five minutes [was] not long enough to do justice to 17 years of comedy genius".
 Ed Gonzalez praised the film for its political message, likening the Itchy & Scratchy cartoon at the beginning to President Schwarzenegger's situation later on, as well as the film's visual gags.
 Randy Shulman praised the cast, and described them as having "elevated their vocal work to a craft that goes way beyond simple line readings", and particularly praised Kavner who he said "gave what must be the most heartfelt performance ever".
 Roger Ebert gave a positive review of three out of four stars, but admitted he was "generally [not] a fan of movies spun off from TV animation".
 He called it "radical and simple at the same time, subversive and good-hearted, offensive without really meaning to be".
 Richard Corliss of Time said that the film "doesn't try to be ruder or kinkier, just bigger and better".

 USA Today film critic Claudia Puig said that the story did "warrant a full-length feature, thanks to a clever plot and non-stop irreverent humor".
 Patrick Kolan believed that the film was "easily the best stuff to come [from the Simpsons] since season 12 or 13" and praised the animation, but also said that the appearances of characters such as Comic Book Guy and Seymour Skinner were "small and unfunny".
-Kirk Honeycutt of The Hollywood Reporter praised the film's good nature, stating that the laughs "come in all sizes", but also noted that, "little has been gained bringing the Simpsons to the screen."
+Kirk Honeycutt of The Hollywood Reporter praised the film's good nature, stating that the laughs "come in all sizes", but also noted that "little has been gained bringing the Simpsons to the screen."